 - 1. Complete the installation procedures described earlier in this manual. - 2.
-Verify that the power/device wiring is correct and secure. - 3.
-Turn on or plug in the incoming power. - 4.
-Verify that the Pilot light is on. - 5.
+Verify that the power wiring to the controller is correct and secure.
+See the controller instruction manual. - 3.
+Turn on or plug in the incoming power at the controller, then turn on the controller. - 4.
+Verify that the controller is on and operating properly. - 5.
+Verify that the Pilot light is on at the sample draw detector. - 6.
 Verify that the flowmeter indicates a flow rate of approximately 1.2 SCFH.
 If necessary, use the bypass valve or flow adjust potentiometer to adjust the flow rate.

 NOTE: The following step tests for leaks in the sample line.
-This test may cause a low flow condition at the sample-draw detector.
+This test may cause a low flow condition at the sample draw detector.

-- 6. Verify that the incoming sample line is not leaking.
+- 7. Verify that the incoming sample line is not leaking.
 To test the sample line, plug the open end of the sample line with your thumb.
-If the flowmeter ball drops to the bottom of the flowmeter, the incoming sample line is not leaking. - Remove your thumb from the sample line and verify the flowmeter returns to a normal flow rate.
+If the flowmeter ball drops to the bottom of the flowmeter, the incoming sample line is not leaking. - 8.
+Remove your thumb from the sample line, verify the flowmeter returns to a normal flow rate.